roseg31/Capstone-Dual-Screen-App/README.md

 # Changelog (Code Review Feedback)
 * Changed button colors to indicate when they are enabled or disabled.
 * Added more comments and refactored long functions.
-* Added a FAQ entry that indicates that the software is only available for Windows users
+* Added a FAQ entry that indicates that the software is only available for Windows users.
-* Moved executables and binary files to different location
+* Moved executables and binary files to different location.